 Forthcoming Book

 Immigration is a compelling thrust and enduring paradox of American life and governance.
 Our nation’s history has been spurred by those arriving and settling on our shores, in our heartland, rural outskirts, and inner cities.
 Lesser Americans have resisted with vitriol and ruthlessness these “aliens” migrating here to live and attain citizenship.
-Some machinate the idea of “remigration,” deportation of non-whites back to country of origin regardless of legal status.
+They machinate “selective exclusion” (banning of entry from disfavored countries) or “remigration” (detainment and deportation to country of origin, regardless of legal status).
 Greater Americans have received these “strangers” with openness and expectation, thus swelling the denotation of “American.”
-All Americans should summon their own generational stories of once being outlanders and empathize with war refugees, asylum seekers, and those fleeing poverty and hopelessness…
+All Americans should summon their own generational stories of once being newcomers and outlanders to empathize with war refugees, asylum seekers, and those fleeing poverty and hopelessness…

 Desire for Life summarizes key therapeutic goals and methods for applying Morita Therapy for counseling persons experiencing severe anxiety-related disorders, including general anxiety, panic attacks, obsessive-compulsive behaviors, phobias, post-traumatic stress, and hypochondria.
 This book is a concise and authoritative primer for those who want to incorporate Morita Therapy into their professional practice or teaching of Eastern counseling approaches.
 The hallmarks of Morita Therapy are natural holistic well-being, ecological/contextual healing, and integrative intervention.